 Although one of the strengths of a consultancy is to bring best practice to the table, they have also been notorious for bringing off-the-shelf solutions that have not been specific to the client needs.
-The ability to tap into a pool of agile subject matter experts will ensure they have a clear differentiator, and in turn, allow them to add more value to the client.
+The ability to tap into a pool of agile subject-matter experts (SMEs) will ensure they have a clear differentiator, and in turn, allow them to add more value to the client.

 Lesson two: Industry know-how reigns over generalist knowledge

 Consultants have been historically generalist.
 But with the shift away from high-value short-term projects to longer-term strategy development, advisory work needs to be more industry-specific than ever before.

 Consultants are expected to know the reality of customers and adapt their service to meet the client’s complex needs, in turn, adding more value to the client.
 Off-the-shelf solutions will fail to meet the client’s requirements, and they will likely look elsewhere in a competitive market.